We were in the Great Green Room, a place we’d imagined often during countless bedtime readings of “Goodnight Moon.”

 The afternoon we spent at the Rabbit Hole, Kansas City’s wacky and wonderful new museum dedicated to children’s literature, was full of moments like this.
 The immersive and interactive space—which opened this spring after eight years in the works—fills an old warehouse with fanciful scenes and characters from kids’ books.

-Our trip down the Rabbit Hole was the highlight of a delightful 24 hours we recently spent around Kansas City, Mo., where we also fell for Thai barbecue and caught an exciting game at the trailblazing new women’s soccer stadium.
+Our trip down the Rabbit Hole was the highlight of a delightful 24 hours we recently spent around Kansas City, Missouri, where we also fell for Thai barbecue and caught an exciting game at the trailblazing new women’s soccer stadium.

 Step Onto the Page

 At the Rabbit Hole, it really feels like you can step into the pages of favorite books—and then climb, jump, and explore.
-(The curious will even discover that the giant face of “David” from David Shannon’s “No David!” has a squishy, tennis-ball sized booger up its nose.)The museum in the enclave of North Kansas City was created by former bookstore owners Pete Cowdin and Deb Pettid.
+(The curious will even discover that the giant face of “David” from David Shannon’s “No David!” has a squishy, tennis-ball-sized booger up its nose.)The museum in the enclave of North Kansas City was created by former bookstore owners Pete Cowdin and Deb Pettid.
 They worked with authors, illustrators, and an in-house team of artists to bring more than 50 beloved books to life.
 The entrance itself is spectacular—you really do go through a rabbit hole of sorts, walking into a burrow-like tunnel with books embedded in the walls and emerging into a space filled with characters.

 “We read this book in first grade!” our youngest kept exclaiming, climbing into the pink floral chair from “A Chair for My Mother” by Vera Williams and giggling at the talking toilet in one of the bathroom stalls (a villain from Dav Pilkey’s “Captain Underpants” series).

 There were plenty of favorites from my and my husband’s childhoods, too.
-We poked around the blue-and-white kitchen of “Blueberries for Sal,” watched as the kids slid down a pole in a firehouse straight out of “The Fire Cat” and wandered through a room filled with miniature scenes from Russell and Lillian Hoban’s Frances books.
+We poked around the blue-and-white kitchen of “Blueberries for Sal,” watched as the kids slid down a pole in a firehouse straight out of “The Fire Cat,” and wandered through a room filled with miniature scenes from Russell and Lillian Hoban’s Frances books.

 Next to each exhibit were copies of the book itself—and this created a lovely mix of activity, with some children rushing about and others quietly curled up reading to themselves or a grownup.